Levak/RoleKeeper/README.md

 ## About

 RoleKeeper is a bot specificly designed to handle Warface Discord tournament servers.
+Its main features are:
-It auto-assigns roles of team captains based on an CSV file (exported from esports site).
-From there, it also features the creation of chat channels used for guided pick & ban sequence.
+ - Auto-assignment of team captain roles based on an CSV file (exported from esports site);
+ - Creation of chat channels used for guided pick & ban sequence;
+ - Broadcast of events from and to match chat channels (match room created, streamed match, pick&ban results).

 It was successfuly used in the
 [June Fast Cup](https://esports.my.com/tournament/5/bracket/) (JFC) with over